Czyzmanski/Compiler/README.md

     Source → StackName | SpecialName

 There can also occur whitespace characters and comments from `;` character to the end of the line in the source code of opcode program written in the programming language derivable from above grammar.
-They does not affect semantics of the program.
+They do not affect semantics of the program.